chrisschnaars/bubble-tones/readme.md

 # Bubble Tones

-Bubble Tones is a generative sound tool that produces a unique musical creation with each use.
+Bubble Tones is a generative sound tool that produces a pleasing audio ambiance.

 ## How To Play

 In Bubble Tones, sounds are made when a Bubble hits a wall or the larger bubbles (aka Roadblocks).
 To add a Bubble, just click or tap anywhere on the screen.
 You can add up to six Bubbles at a time.

 ## Keyboard Shortcuts

 Q: Add a Bubble
 P: Remove a Bubble
 Spacebar: Play/Pause Bubble Tones

 ## Audio Interactions

 The tones that play when Bubbles collide with the wall are selected from the root tone’s major and minor scales.
 The selection of the scale and tone has some randomness built in, which is intended to create even more unexpected variety in each composition.

 Here is a breakdown of how that works: